-Thousands of De Havilland Canada aircraft remain in active use around the world.
+Thousands of De Havilland Canada (DHC) aircraft remain in active use around the world.
 These DHC aircraft are sought after for the hardest jobs in the toughest places.
 They never fail to live up to their reputation for versatility & dependability.
 After more than 75 years and some 3,500 aircraft later, De Havilland Canada stands proudly as a symbol of Canadian achievement.

 On March 5, 1928 the De Havilland Company of England incorporated a subsidiary company in Canada.
 Over the coming years, this small upstart would become one of the most accomplished aircraft designers and manufacturers in Canadian history.
-The only aircraft manufacturer in Toronto at the time, De Havilland Canada or DHC produced Moth aircraft for the Royal Canadian Air Force until they were called on to contribute to the war efforts in 1944.
+The only aircraft manufacturer in Toronto at the time, DHC produced Moth aircraft for the Royal Canadian Air Force until they were called on to contribute to the war efforts in 1944.

 The Chipmunk – an all-metal trainer developed for the Air Force – was the first all-Canadian design to come out of De Havilland Canada, and helped establish the young company as a leader in the North American aviation industry.